carmenhg/EC528_Fall21_Project/README.md

 4. Solution Concept

-The prototype consists of a platform built on Ray that takes Raw satelitte daqta images, turns them into time-series and feeds them into a linear regression model for analysis.
+Our client will provide us with a working prototype consisting of a platform built on Ray that takes Raw satelitte data images, turns them into time-series and feeds them into a linear regression model for analysis.
 This plaform will help researchers study local effects of climate change on ecosystems all over the world.
 It will allow for a better understanding of how the Earth's land cover, or the physical makeup of the land, changes over time.
-Our final solution will be a scalable Python application for remote sensing data processing in the cloud.
-It will download real satellite image data fom web archives, transform it into time-series, and apply the linear regression model to identify land cover changes over large periods of time.
+Our final solution will be an improved prototype of this system as a scalable Python application hosted on MOC.

 This section provides a high-level outline of the solution.